 Go by car

 When traveling in 2020 we found it easiest and giving the best peace of mind to travel by car, so that we could always go back home and weren’t depending on other transportation to get back home again.
 You don’t know at forehand when rules might change and it might be best to get back home again.
+So road trips are perfect right now.

 The Best tip for traveling in 2020